 PHOTO ABOVE: Slave Girl Tree (Blacksmith Shop on left) about 1910.
 PHOTO TO RIGHT: Slave Girl Tree between Blacksmith Shop and Fischer's Saloon (1948).
 FAR RIGHT: "Ol' Bill carving.

 Rough and Ready Chamber of Commerce l P.O.
 Box 801 l Rough and Ready, California 95975 l Telephone (530) 797-6729

-The second tree, a giant cottonwood shown in the photo, was started in 1851 by the slave girl Caroline Allen, when she stuck her cottonwood switch into the ground while hitching her horse at the blacksmith shop.
-Caroline, her father, Frank, and about 50 others were brought to Rough and Ready as slaves to work a mine in the Randolph Flat area owned by Col. William English.
+The second tree, a giant cottonwood shown in the photos, was started in 1851 by the slave girl Caroline Allen, when she stuck her cottonwood switch into the muddy ground while hitching her horse at the blacksmith shop.
+Caroline, her father Frank and about 50 others were brought to Rough and Ready to work The Old Slave Mine in the Randolph Flat area owned by Col. William English.
 Caroline liked her spirits and frequented the hotel saloon across the street, where bartender J.M.
 Walling would often provide her with a free drink.
-It was on one of these trips that she stuck her switch into the wet ground, where it took root and grew to a 75 foot tall giant, dubbed “The Slave Girl Tree”.
+It was on one of these trips that she stuck her switch into the ground, where it took root and grew to a 75 foot tall giant, dubbed "The Slave Girl Tree".
 It fell in 1962.